 This printer doesn't have a scanner.
 If you require a scanner, check out the Canon PIXMA TR8520.

 The Canon PIXMA iX6820 has a remarkable cost-per-print.
 While you can buy each ink cartridge separately, Canon offers bundle packs that could save you more in the long run.
 Color printing can cost nearly twice as much as black-only printing and becomes more expensive over time.
 If you want a printer with a significantly lower cost-per-print, check out the Canon PIXMA G1220.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.

 The Canon PIXMA iX6820 has a disappointing printing speed.
 Printing photos can be much quicker than just monochrome or color documents.
-Unfortunately, even though the Automatic Document Feeder can fit 150 pages, you still need to manually change the sheet for duplex printing.
+Unfortunately, it can't print double-sided automatically, so you need to flip over each sheet manually to print the other side.

 This printer has a decent color accuracy.
 While it's not a dealbreaker for those who occasionally print off a couple of documents in color, those who want more precise color accuracy may be disappointed, especially when the result is compared to the source file or document.

 The Canon PIXMA iX6820 has a remarkable photo printing quality.
 Small details are visible and the colors are well-defined.
 There's very little banding and not very much color present on the grayscale.

 The Canon PIXMA iX6820 has one large input tray that is loaded vertically from the top of the printer.
 It supports the most popular paper formats and types, including tabloid.
 We don't currently test for this, but the manufacturer does say that you can even print 13" x 19".